A uniform lower bound on the norms of hyperplane projections of spherical polytopes: Introduction

 for every $n \geq 4$.
 This implies an asymptotic lower bound on $\rho_n^H$ of the form

 for some absolute constant $C>0$.

-The aim of this paper, is to study uniform lower bounds for the norms of hyperplane projections in the setting of the spherical polytopes.
-Our main result gives such an explicit, uniform lower bound for a broad class of normed spaces, with the unit ball being a symmetrical spherical polytope whose vertices form a $\frac{1}{4n}-$net in the unit sphere.
-By $|| \cdot ||$ we shall always mean the Euclidean norm in $\mathbb{R}^n$.
-By $\mathbb{S}_n = \{ x \in \mathbb{R}^n \ : \ ||x||=1\}$ we denote the Euclidean unit sphere in $\mathbb{R}^n$.
-If $K \subset \mathbb{R}^n$ is a convex polytope, then by a term \emph{face} we shall mean only $(n-1)$-dimensional face (facet) of $K$.
+The aim of this paper, is to study uniform lower bounds for the norms of hyperplane projections in the setting of the spherical polytopes (by which we mean the convex hulls of points lying on the unit sphere).
+Our main result gives such an explicit, uniform lower bound for a broad class of normed spaces, with the unit ball being a symmetric spherical, simplicial polytope whose vertices form a $\frac{1}{4n}-$net in the unit sphere.
+If $K \subseteq \mathbb{R}^n$ is a convex polytope, then by a term \emph{face} we shall mean only $(n-1)$-dimensional face (facet) of $K$.
+We will say that face $F$ of $K$ is given by a vector $f \in \mathbb{S}_n$ (or corresponds to $f$), if $f$ is a unit vector perpendicular to the affine hyperplane containing $F$.
+We recall that a convex polytope is called \emph{simplicial}, if every face is an $(n-1)$-dimensional simplex.
+By $\| \cdot \|$ we shall always mean the Euclidean norm in $\mathbb{R}^n$.
+By $\mathbb{S}_n = \{ x \in \mathbb{R}^n \ : \ \|x\|=1\}$ we denote the Euclidean unit sphere in $\mathbb{R}^n$ (not to be confused with the unit sphere in $\mathbb{R}^{n+1}$).
+For an $n$-dimensional normed space $X$, the norm of $X$ will be denoted by $\| \cdot \|_X$ and the same symbol will be used for the operator norm of a projection $P:X \to X$.
 Two faces of $K$ are called \emph{non-neighbouring} if their intersection is empty.
-For a given $\varepsilon>0$, a set $X \subset \mathbb{S}_n$ is called an $\varepsilon$\emph{-net} if for every point $p \in \mathbb{S}_n$, there exists $x \in X$ such that $||x-p|| \leq \varepsilon$.
-Throughout the paper, we assume that $n \geq 3$ is a positive integer.
+For a given $\varepsilon>0$, a set $X \subseteq \mathbb{S}_n$ is called an $\varepsilon$\emph{-net} if for every point $p \in \mathbb{S}_n$, there exists $x \in X$ such that $\|x-p\| \leq \varepsilon$.
+Throughout the paper, we always assume that $n \geq 3$ is an integer.
 Our main result goes as follows.